SebaKrk/StepTrackerTCA/TASKS.md

     B: Create costume symbol for add Target
     C: Validate the data in SetEditGoalFeature
     D: Save data
+    E: Fetch Goal
+        - show in PersonDataFeature -> SummaryFeature
+        - show in SummaryFeature -> ScoresFeature
+        - show in chart in MovementDetailsFeature

 ### IOS-00027 TASKS file